 Browse Journal Calls

-AION-Linguistica is a journal published by the 'Università degli studi di Napoli L'Orientale'.
-National classification: A.
+AION-Linguistica (www.aionlinguistica.com) is the journal of Linguistics published by the 'Università degli studi di Napoli L'Orientale' (Italy).

 The Journal has traditionally been focused on languages of the Ancient World and it is also open to original contributions in other fields relating to Linguistic studies.
 Original contributions, as well as critical reviews, notes and summaries, are welcome.